nTIDE July 2018 Jobs Report: Confidence Persists Despite Dip in Job Numbers for Americans with Disabilities

 Kessler Foundation and University of New Hampshire release nTIDE Report – Monthly Update

 East Hanover, NJ – August 3, 2018.
-Job numbers declined again for Americans with Disabilities last month, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by and the (UNH-IOD).
+Job numbers declined again for Americans with Disabilities last month, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH-IOD).
 Despite the second month of downturns, experts remain optimistic about future job gains as the labor market continues to tighten.

 Accommodations are an important factor in the successful hiring of people with disabilities, and in the retention of employees who develop new disabilities.
 Employers that are open to providing accommodations and have the capability to provide them, will have greater success in meeting their need for staffing.

-In the the employment-to-population ratio for working-age people with disabilities decreased from 29.7 percent in July 2017 to 29.3 percent in July 2018 (-0.4 percentage points; down -1.3 percent).
+In the Bureau of Labor Statistics (BLS) Jobs Report released Friday, August 3, the employment-to-population ratio for working-age people with disabilities decreased from 29.7 percent in July 2017 to 29.3 percent in July 2018 (-0.4 percentage points; down -1.3 percent).
 For working-age people without disabilities, the employment-to-population ratio increased from 74.1 percent in July 2017 to 74.7 percent in July 2018 (+0.6 percentage points; up 0.8 percent).
-The employment-to-population ratio, a key indicator, reflects the percentage of people who are working relative to the total population (the number of people working divided by the number of people in the total population multiplied by 100). released Friday, August 3,
+The employment-to-population ratio, a key indicator, reflects the percentage of people who are working relative to the total population (the number of people working divided by the number of people in the total population multiplied by 100).

 “From February 2016 until May 2018, we saw steady improvement in the employment situation for people with disabilities.
-However, for the past two months, we have seen slight declines in their employment-to-population ratio and labor force participation rate,” according to .
+However, for the past two months, we have seen slight declines in their employment-to-population ratio and labor force participation rate,” according to John O’Neill, PhD, director of employment and disability research at Kessler Foundation.
 “This downturn is disappointing, but given the tight labor market, we may yet see further improvement for Americans with disabilities.”

 In addition, the labor force participation rate for working-age people with disabilities decreased from 33.1 percent in July 2017 to 32.4 percent in July 2018 (-0.7 percentage points, down -2.1 percent).
 For working-age people without disabilities, the labor force participation rate also increased from 77.6 percent in July 2017 to 77.7 percent in July 2018 (+0.1 percentage points; up 0.1 percent).
 The labor force participation rate is the percentage of the population that is working or actively looking for work.